 When these muscles get weakened in the pelvic cavity, it leads to pelvic organ prolapse.
 This condition is not treated or diagnosed easily.
 Women experience many health issues during sex and pregnancy.
-It leads to sexual issues, changes in urinary and bowel movements, lower back pain, pelvic pressure etc., in patients.
-This health condition becomes rare or severe when left untreated.
+It leads to sexual issues, changes in urinary and bowel movements, lower back pain, pelvic pressure, etc, in patients.
+When left untreated, pelvic organ prolapse typically worsens over time and can significantly impact quality of life, sexual function, and urinary and bowel control.

 Its best treatment approach is pessary placement.
 It is a device that supports the pelvic organs when it is attached to a vagina.
 This procedure is not only helpful for pelvic organ prolapse but also beneficial for stress continence in patients.
 Its other name is pessary fitting.